 A structural deficiency was located, and a bypass was set up to divert flows while extensive cleaning was performed to remove heavy incrustation that had resulted in a severe capacity deficiency at this location.
 Upon completion of this work the lines were able to handle severe rain events without surcharging.
 Additional SSES work upstream of this location as well as results from the Capacity Model recommended a pipe size increase in this area.
-This renewal project is currently underway with a completion date of August 2020.
+This project was completed in three phases.
+Subsequent heavy rain events have not caused any SSO events after the first stages of this project were completed.
+The tangents have also been added to the Structured Cleaning Program to assure they are open and flowing and cleaned on a schedule.